Class A tennis: Kennebunk boys, Brunswick girls win state titles

 “It was pretty hard to stay focused but (being the key match) was especially motivating.”

 Earlier, Anna Barnes topped Nina Woodbury 6-2, 6-2 at No. 2.
-The Falmouth doubles teams of Marissa LeFevre and Elise Gearan, and Liv McHugh and Avery Quinn, both won in straight sets.
+Falmouth’s doubles teams of Marissa LeFevre and Elise Gearan, and Liv McHugh and Avery Quinn, both won in straight sets.

 Brunswick finished 15-1, Falmouth 14-2.

-In the boys’ matches, Kennebunk (16-0) used a familiar path to victory.
+In the boys’ final, Kennebunk (16-0) used a familiar path to victory.

 And it was again.
-Smith won 6-1, 6-0, in a match longer than the score indicated.
-The senior duo of Owen Chestnut and Cooper Durcan battled through a 6-4 first set, before cruising 6-2 in the second.
-Cutone, the state individual state champion, showed brilliant form again, in a 6-1, 6-2 win.
+Smith won 6-1, 6-0, in a match that lasted longer than the score indicated.
+The senior duo of Owen Chestnut and Cooper Durcan battled through a 6-4 first set before cruising 6-2 in the second.
+Cutone, the individual state champion, showed brilliant form again in a 6-1, 6-2 win.

 Camden Hills (15-1) finished second for the third straight time.
-The Windjammers got points from No. 3 singles (Noah Thackery, 6-2, 6-0, over Jaxson Redmond), and No 2 doubles (Epsen Wold and Liam O’Dwyer, 6-2, 6-4, over Matt Durcan and Sean Horgan).
+The Windjammers got points at No. 3 singles (Noah Thackery over Jaxson Redmond, 6-2, 6-0), and No. 2 doubles (Epsen Wold and Liam O’Dwyer over Matt Durcan and Sean Horgan, 6-2, 6-4).

 “We scouted them, but it was really hard to pick where you were going to (hit) and commit to it,” Chestnut said.
 “We missed a lot of easy returns or hit right at them.
 And they were putting away volleys really well.”